bytepath/shared/readme.md

         sort
       */
       return $this->service->createUser($data)->transform(function($data){
-          // Transform will only run if validation was successful otherwise the FailedValidation object
+          // This callback will only run if validation was successful return json_encode($data);
-          // will be returned with the list of errors that need to be fixed return json_encode($data);
       });
     }